lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-7-bonus-test.md

 ### 33

-> Amazon Managed Service for Prometheus: Highly available, secure, and managed monitoring for your containers
+> [!NOTE] Amazon Managed Service for Prometheus: Highly available, secure, and managed monitoring for your containers
 >
 > Collects metrics

-> Amazon Managed Grafana: Visualize and analyze your operational data at scale
+> [!NOTE] Amazon Managed Grafana: Visualize and analyze your operational data at scale
 >
 > Visualize metrics to dashboard

-> Amazon Quantum Ledger Database (QLDB): Fully managed ledger database
+> [!NOTE] Amazon Quantum Ledger Database (QLDB): Fully managed ledger database
 >
 > Provides a transparent, immutable, and cryptographically verifiable transaction log owned by a central trusted authority.
 >